Let’s talk popularity tests.

 Sound-alikes can be tricky.
 But spelling?
 Spelling transforms a rare name into a popular one like that.
 The problem isn’t those out-there variations.
 It’s the completely expected, almost obvious alternate spellings.

-Elliot and Elliott rank #208 and #213, respectively.
-Combined, the name climbs to just outside the US Top 100.
-Jackson, Jaxon, and Jaxson become the #1 name for boys.
+Elliot and Elliott rank #150 and #168, respectively.
+Combined, the name makes the US Top 100.

 The Test: Look at the Social Security Administration list again, this time checking for alternative spellings.
-The good news is that some very popular names – like Quinn or Roman or Willow – really do have only one spelling.
+The good news is that some very popular names – like Quinn or Roman or Willow – really do have only one likely spelling.

 The test: Keep that Social Security list open, and look for your favorite name on the boys’ and girls’ lists.